sfigg/commercialization-public/manufacture/desktop/windows-10-s-deployment-sxs.md

 ## Enable customizations

-### Enable S mode

-> **Note:** This section doesn't apply if you're starting with Windows 10 S media.
-If this doesn't apply, [skip to the next section](#add-the-manufacturing-registry-key).

-Before customizing an image, use the offline servicing pass of unattend to set a Windows PC to S mode.

-1. Use Windows SIM to create an unattend file.
-2. Add `SkuPolicyRequired` to the offlineServicing pass
-3. Set `SkuPolicyReqiured` to `1`
-4. Save the file as unattend.xml
-5. Copy unattend.xml to the mounted Windows image:

-    ```
-    MkDir c:\mount\windows\Windows\Panther
-    Copy unattend.xml  C:\mount\windows\Windows\Panther\unattend.xml
-    ```

-6. Apply the unattend file to your mounted image:

-    ```
-    DISM /Image=C:\mount\windows /Apply-Unattend=C:\mount\windows\Windows\Panther\unattend.xml
-    ```

-When the PC boots, it will boot into S mode with CI policies enforced.
-If you need to make customizations to the Windows image, you'll have to enable the manufacturing registry key.
-This will allow you to make changes in audit mode.

 ### Add the manufacturing registry key

-Enabling manufacturing mode is a step you'll have to do when working with Windows 10 in S mode and Windows 10 S. To enable customizations during the manufacturing process, you'll have to add a registry key that gives you the ability to run unsigned code when booted into audit mode.
+Enabling manufacturing mode is a new step you'll have to do when working with Windows 10 S. To enable customizations during the manufacturing process, you'll have to add a registry key that gives you the ability to run unsigned code when booted into audit mode.
 This can help you build and test your image when getting a PC ready to ship.

 We'll add the customization registry key to the mounted image by loading the mounted image's SYSTEM registry hive, and then then adding a key.
 Then we'll configure ScanState to exclude the registry key when capturing your recovery package to ensure that the registry key doesn't get restored during reset or recovery scenarios.

 > [!IMPORTANT]
-> Don't ship your PC with the registry in place.
-Remove the registry key prior to shipping the device.
+> Don't ship your Windows 10 S PC with the registry in place.
+You'll have to remove the registry key prior to shipping the device.

 1. Load the SYSTEM registry hive from your mounted image into regedit on your technician PC.
 We'll use a temporary hive called HKLM\Windows10S.